RBVI/stringApp/doc_automation.md

 `string hide glass`

-Hide the glass ball effect on the nodes.
+Hides the glass ball effect on the nodes.

 [List of commands](#list-of-commands) - [List of Visual properties commands](#visual-properties)